HugCls/HugCls/README.md

-2025-05-13: "When you are tempted to give up, your breakthrough is probably just around the corner." - Joyce Meyer
+2025-05-14: "There are more quarrels smothered by just shutting your mouth, and holding it shut, than by all the wisdom in the world." - Henry Ward Beecher